PPPatcharapol/TypeScript_Project/README.md

-To run this project first copy the src and test in your directory then if you run this on VS code open terminal and then type
+To run this project first download the src and test in your directory then if you run this on VS code open terminal and then type
 ```
 npm init -y
 ```